 It may seem that such measures should be even more actively encouraged.
-It should not be overlooked, however, that in present circumstances, this line of action, which some may consider to be too limited and over-cautious, represents a pragnatic, realistic approach to the situation which has offered the only means of achieving the successes enumerated above.
-It seems likely that the setting of over-ambitious targets involving authoritarian procedures paying less attention to the interests of individual countries or industries, might have blocked attempts to co-operate in this field, or even led to their failure.
+It should not be overlooked, however, that in present circumstances, this line of action, which some may consider to be too limited and over-cautious, represents a pragmatic, realistic approach to the situation which has offered the only means of achieving the successes enumerated above.
+It seems likely that the setting of over-ambitious targets involving authoritarian procedures paying less attention to the interests of individual countries for industries f(2) might have blocked attempts to co-operate in this field, or even led to their failure.

-In this respect, the experience of the last few years shows that economic, environmental and industrial considerations have largely decided each country's choice of a type of reactor and that the advice which national nuclear agencies can give should not be overestimated.
+In this respect, the experience of the last few years shows that economic \angle , environmental $\boxed{2}^{(2)}$ and industrial considerations have largely decided each country's choice of a type of reactor and that the advice which national nuclear agencies can give \angle one another $\boxed{2}^{(2)}$ should not be over-estimated.